louieknolle/BakeryVendors.Solution/README.md

 #### By: Louie Knolle

-#### Allows the owner of the baker to track vendors and their orders
+#### Allows the owner of the bakery to track vendors and their orders

 ## Technologies Used